mdx-workshop/mdx-submissions21/paper.md

 The blocks receive the intermediate feature x and generate the latent source V.
 Each FC block comprises a fully connected layer (FC), Batch Norm, and activation function in each block.
 We eliminate inter-source connections between two phases and use a shared linear layer in the in phase 2.
-The LightSAFT block has only one separating process in comparison with the original block, simply assuming that the redundant separating process in the original block is not necessary.
+The LightSAFT block has only one separating process, assuming that the redundant separating process in the original block is unnecessary.
 From this approach, we improve the network's applicability and efficiency.
-To validate that our block is reasonable for the MDX challenge, which did not allow GPU computing to infer, we evaluated the performance in its environment.
+We evaluated the proposed models' performance on the MDX benchmark system [@mitsufuji:2021], which did not allow GPU computing for acceleration.
+While the original LaSAFT-Net could not be evaluated within the time limit on the system, the proposed models do not exceed the time limit.
+We summarize the evaluation results in Section "Experiments".

 ## Advanced LightSAFT